 With the rise in popularity of rideshare companies like Uber and Lyft in urban areas, personal injury claims involving Uber and Lyft drivers have begun cropping up across the United States.
 The technological advancements employed by ridesharing services are unprecedented and the due to this innovation, legislators see the need for new laws regarding ridesharing company liability.
 As experienced Chicago car accident lawyers, McNabola & Associates, LLC understand the complexities of ridesharing liability law and how best to apply it to your Uber or Lyft accident claim.

-If you were injured in a crash involving Uber or Lyft, call McNabola & Associates for a free consultation.
+If you were injured in a crash involving Uber or Lyft, call McNabola & Associates, LLC for a free consultation.

 HOW RIDESHARE ACCIDENTS DIFFER FROM OTHER CAR ACCIDENTS